-“Pink Pony Club” Lyrics Meaning: Line by Line
+“Pink Pony Club” Meaning: Line by Line

 Verse 1: Following Dreams Despite Resistance